ThiagoRAD/docker-for-developer/commands/commands.md

 :: shows you the configuration used to run the containers
 :: useful for checking the configurations when using profiles, overrides or other configurations
 ```

+### pre-defined environment variables on the compose

+- COMPOSE_FILE
+- COMPOSE_PROFILES
+- COMPOSE_PROJECT_NAME

+If you export a COMPOSE_FILE=somefilename when you do a docker-compose up, it is the same as doing a ``docker compose up -f somefilename``